 EDUCATION: High School Diploma or Accredited General Equivalency Diploma (GED) preferred.
 (Note: Proof of U.S. equivalency must be provided if diploma is from outside of the United States.)
 Must have current State and ANSI approved Food Safety Manager Certification or must be able to obtain within 30 days of being hired.

-SALARY: $10.00/hour with full time hours plus eligible for health benefits, vacation/holiday/sick time
+SALARY: $10.00/hour with full time hours plus health insurance (75% of premium paid by RMYA) and vacation/holiday/sick time.

 QUALIFICATIONS & EXPERIENCE: